kobamkode/kobamkode.github.io/content/Brain Dump/Install PHP 7.4 in OSX.md

 don't forget to `source ~/.zshrc`.

-If you want to rollback into latest installed version of PHP, you could changing the version of php that you wish to rollback.
+If you want to rollback into latest installed version of PHP, you could `unlink` and `link` the version of php that you wish to rollback and don't forget to change the version of the exported PATH in .rc file.